api-platform/docs/core/performance.md

             vary: ['Content-Type', 'Authorization', 'Origin']
 ```

+## Configuration
-Support for reverse proxies other than Varnish can be added by implementing the `ApiPlatform\HttpCache\PurgerInterface`.
+Support for reverse proxies other than Varnish or Caddy with the HTTP cache module can be added by implementing the `ApiPlatform\HttpCache\PurgerInterface`.
-Two purgers are available, the http tags (`api_platform.http_cache.purger.varnish.ban`) or the surrogate key implementation
+Three purgers are available, the built-in caddy http cache purger (`api_platform.http_cache.purger.souin`), the http tags (`api_platform.http_cache.purger.varnish.ban`), the surrogate key implementation
 (`api_platform.http_cache.purger.varnish.xkey`).
 You can specify the implementation using the `purger` configuration node,
 for example to use the xkey implementation: